The Happiest Medium

 Karen Tortora-Lee has been in love with theatre since she was a young child growing up in Brooklyn.
 She began reviewing off-off Broadway shows for neighborbeeblog.com / neighborbeenyc.com in 2008 and became that site’s managing editor in early 2009 while continuing to act as their sole theatre columnist.
 In mid 2009 she began reviewing for TheFabMarquee.com.

 Overflowing with ideas, constantly making new connections, and feeling the need to highlight, showcase and celebrate the amazing talent she continually came in contact with, she launched THE HAPPIEST MEDIUM with her husband in fall of 2009.
-As a theatre reviewer she has covered everything from the IT nominations to the Fringe Festival, the First Irish Festival to the New York Musical Festival, the Midtown International Festival to the Fight Festival and everything in between.
-Most notably, she was honored when THM was asked to become a media partner for The Planet Connections Festivities.
+As a theatre reviewer she has covered everything from the IT nominations to the Fringe Festival, the First Irish Festival to the New York Musical Festival, the Midtown International Festival to the Fight Festival, Clown Fest and everything in between.
+Most notably, she was honored when THM was asked to become a media partner for The Planet Connections Festivities and later FRIGID New York Festival 2011 and 2012.

-On a more creative note, Karen has written several plays, completed a novel (and is working on a second), wrote, directed and performed her one woman show TRASHEDY, has worked as a script consultant for an independent film company, and appeared as an extra in Next Stop Wonderland.
-She’s been published in Time Digital Magazine, and was a comedy staff writer for the (never completed) Lady Bunny Show.
-She currently resides on the Board of Directors of Maieutic Theatre Works (MTWorks).
+On a more creative note, Karen has written several plays, completed a novel (and is working on a second), wrote, directed and performed her one woman show TRASHEDY, has worked as a script consultant for an independent film company, and appeared as an extra in Next Stop Wonderland (directed by Brad Anderson).
+She’s been published in Time Digital Magazine, and was a comedy staff writer for a pilot of the Lady Bunny Show.
+She currently resides on Board of Directors of Maieutic Theatre Works (MTWorks).

 * * * *